mifth/PandasTechAnalysis/README.md

 # PandasTechAnalysis
-This is a small technical analysis Python library for markets using Pandas and Numpy.
+This is a small technical analysis Python library for markets using Pandas.
 It's fast and simple.

 <img width="1512" height="916" alt="image" src="https://github.com/user-attachments/assets/824e51a1-9f96-439c-894a-ba83e14dec32" />